musikata/guido.js/README.md

 Guido.js is just getting started.

 ## Contributing
-Music lovers, we want you!

 The Guido.js project welcomes contributors.

 See this wiki page for more information: [Contributing to Guido.js](http://github.com/musikata/guido.js/wiki/Contributing-to-Guido.js) .

-Together we can build some truly great musical tools.

 ## Acknowledgements
 Guido.js is deeply indebted to the people who create, document, and maintain the C++ Guido Engine library: